BrianPugh/cyclopts/docs/source/groups.rst

    │ upload    Upload a file.                                                     │
    ╰──────────────────────────────────────────────────────────────────────────────╯

-The default group is defined by the registering app's :attr:`.App.group_command`, which defaults to a group named ``"Commands"``.
+The default group is defined by the registering app's :attr:`.App.group_commands`, which defaults to a group named ``"Commands"``.

 ----------------
 Parameter Groups
 ----------------
+Like commands above, parameter groups allow us to organize parameters on the help page.
+They also allow us to add additional inter-parameter validators (e.g. mutually-exclusive parameters).
 An example of using groups with parameters:

 .. code-block:: python